yuvaraj0705/programs/README.md

 17. Write a C program to arrange a series of numbers using Merge Sort
 18. Write a C program to arrange a series of numbers using Quick Sort
 19. Write a C program to implement Heap sort.
+21. Write a C program to Graph traversal using Breadth First Search
+22. Write a C program to Graph traversal using Depth First Search